pattespatte/ip-sprint-test-site-01/ip-sprint-test-site-01-guide-en.md

 # Theme Customization Guide

 ## Overview
-This guide explains how to customize the theme layer for ip-sprint-test-site-01.
+This guide explains how to customize theme layer for ip-sprint-test-site-01.

 ## Color System
 Colors are defined in `src/styles/_colors.scss` using a structured approach: